 - Helichrysum oil: Helichrysum essential oil is considered as a herbal treatment for ailments such as eczema, bacterial infections, blisters, fungal infections, inflammation, sores, ulcers, and wounds (11).
 The herb is believed to have anti spastic and anti-inflammatory properties (12).
 However, the safety of its use while breastfeeding needs more research.

 Remember to always consult a healthcare provider before using an EO topically or orally as dietary supplements.
 However, there are certain oils that should always be avoided while breastfeeding.

 The following EOs are generally considered not safe for use when breastfeeding.

 - Basil: In herbal medicine, basil oil is used to reduce milk supply and manage hypergalactia, which is an oversupply of breast milk (13).
 This property of basil oil is useful for mothers experiencing engorged breasts.
 However, clinical experts recommend avoiding basil oil even in small doses during lactation because of the lack of safety information.

 - Oregano: The use of oregano oil has been widely recommended in herbal remedies.
 The oil is said to cure infections, such as those caused by Candida fungus on the nipple area.
 But there are no clear clinical indications about the oil’s safety and efficacy.
 Thus, clinical experts suggest avoiding its use while nursing (14).

 - Peppermint: The topical use of peppermint oil to treat nipple fissure is prevalent in herbal medicine.
 This is done due to the anti-inflammatory and anti-infection properties of the oil (15) (16).
-However, its use may be avoided while breastfeeding, as it might lead to reduced milk supply.
+However, its use should be avoided while breastfeeding, as it might reduce milk supply.